"We Demand Justice!": Towards Social Context Grounding of Political Texts: Modeling Social Context

 \subsection{Discourse Contextualization Framework}

-Discourse Contextualization Framework (DCF), proposed in \citet{pujari-goldwasser-2021-understanding}, leverages the relationships between several components of social context to learn context-enriched representations for text, politicians, events, issues, and other relevant entities.
-First, they propose a querying pipeline to dynamically retrieve social context-enriched sub-graphs of political text.
-Then, the framework uses \textit{encoder} and \textit{composer} modules to compute holistic representations for each node in the contextual sub-graph.
-The encoder module creates an initial representation for each node.
-Composer propagates the information within the graph to update the node representations.
-They further define learning tasks over the sub-graphs to train the parameters of the encoder-composer model.
-They show that their representations significantly outperform aggregated PLM representations (BERT) trained using the same learning tasks with the same input data.
-This shows that the DCF model is able to capture the relevant social context much more effectively while computing political text embeddings.
+Discourse Contextualization Framework (DCF) \citep{pujari-goldwasser-2021-understanding} leverages relations among social context components to learn contextualized representations for text, politicians, events, and issues.
+It consists of \textit{encoder} and \textit{composer} modules that compute holistic representations of the context graph.
+The encoder creates an initial representation of nodes.
+Composer propagates the information within the graph to update node representations.
+They define link prediction learning tasks over context graphs to train the model.
+They show that their representations significantly outperform several PLM-based baselines trained using the same learning tasks.